Breathing for Runners

 - Slow down the breathing as much as possible.

-- Count to 20 breathes or continue this exercise until you feel your body and mind feel calmed-down.
+- Count to 20 breaths or continue this exercise until you feel your body and mind feel calmed down.

 - Now go for your run!